Super Bowl MVPs, then and now

 1979: Terry Bradshaw; Pittsburgh Steelers

-Setting a Super Bowl record with four touchdown passes, Pittsburgh Steelers quarterback Terry Bradshaw earned his first MVP award in 1979.
+Setting a Super Bowl record with four touchdown passes, Pittsburgh Steelers quarterback Bradshaw earned his first MVP award in 1979.
 Bradshaw helped lead the Steelers to victory over the Dallas Cowboys in a close 35-31 game, in Super Bowl XIII.

 1978: Harvey Martin & Randy White; Dallas Cowboys